rust-lang/async-book/src/01_getting_started/03_state_of_async_rust.md

 ### Compilation errors

-Compilation errors in async Rust conform to the same high standards as regular Rust, but since async Rust often depends on more complex language features, such as lifetimes and pinning, you may encounter these types of errors more frequently.
+Compilation errors in async Rust conform to the same high standards as synchronous Rust, but since async Rust often depends on more complex language features, such as lifetimes and pinning, you may encounter these types of errors more frequently.